Persistence probabilities for stationary increment processes: Random process in Brownian scenery

 The process $\Delta$ is itself a self-similar process of index $h$ with stationary increments, with

 Let $V_1:=\int L_1^2(x) \, dx$ be the self-intersection local time of $Y$.
+Given $Y$, $\Delta_1$ has centered Gaussian distribution with variance $V_1$.
 The following assumption is made on the random variable $V_1$. \begin{description} \item[(H1)] There exist a real number $\alpha > 1$, and positive constants $C,c$ such that for any $x \ge 0$,

 \end{description} In \cite{castellguillotinwatbled}, examples of processes $Y$ satisfying the above assumptions are given: stable L\'evy process with index $\delta \in (1,2]$ (it satisfies (H1) with $\alpha=\delta$, see Lemma 2.2 in \cite{castellguillotinwatbled}), the fractional Brownian motion with index $H\in (0,1)$ (it satisfies (H1) with $\alpha=\frac{1}{H}$, see Lemma 2.3 in \cite{castellguillotinwatbled}) and the iterated Brownian motion which satisfies assumption (H1) with $\alpha=\frac{4}{3}$ (see Lemma 2.4 in \cite{castellguillotinwatbled}).

-Our main result is the following one. \begin{thm} Assume (H1).
-There exists a constant $c>0$, such that for large enough $T$ ,
+Our main result of this section is the following one. \begin{thm} Let $a>0$.
+Assume (H1) and that there exists a $c_a>0$ such that, for every $n\geq 1$,